nikosvlachogiannakis/Paper-Presentation/Presentations/slides_newest.md

 Repeat each setup <span style="color:skyblue">500</span> times.

 The performance is evaluated using the <span style="color:skyblue">ROC-AUC</span>.
-- AUC = 1 if the largest score without drift is smaller than the smallest
-- AUC = 0.5 if the alignment is random.

 ### ROC-AUC

 - Provides a scale-invariant upper bound on the performance of every concrete threshold
 - Not affected by class imbalance

 Note:
+- AUC = 1 if the largest score without drift is smaller than the smallest score with drift
+- AUC = 0.5 if the alignment is random.
 - ROC-AUC: Measures how well the obtained scores separate the drifting and non-drifting setups
-- <span style="color:skyblue">It is not affected by class imbalance</span> and thus a particularly good choice as the number of chunks with and without drift is not the same for most setups.
+- <span style="color:red">It is not affected by class imbalance</span> and thus a particularly good choice as the number of chunks with and without drift is not the same for most setups.